nikos-kekatos/NNequiv_Experiments/README.md

-# NNequiv_Experiments
+#  Neural Network Equivalence Checking

-This repository contains the experimental results for our paper "On Neural Network Equivalence Checking using SMT solvers"
+This repository contains the experimental results for the paper "On Neural Network Equivalence Checking using SMT solvers"

 ## Software Installation #